makeplans/makeplans-api/readme.md

 The primary key for a person is `id`.
 However the following fields are unique: `email`, `phonenumber`, `national_id_no` and `provider`+`uid`.
 There are no specific requirements for input but a person needs to have either name, email, national id number or phone number.

+It is possible to give a person ability to book on behalf of other people.
+This is linked through the `parent_id` attribute.

 ### Attributes

 <table>